needle-mirror/com.unity.2d.animation/Documentation~/2DIK.md

 - protected virtual void DoInitialize()

 This function initializes the solver and builds the IK chains owned by the solver.
 This is called whenever the solver is invalid after changing the target of the solver or other parameters of the solver.
-Use this to do initialize all the data from the parameters given to the solver, such as the IK chains owned by the solver.
+Use this to initialize all the data from the parameters given to the solver, such as the IK chains owned by the solver.

 - protected virtual void DoPrepare()